Best road bike shoes reviewed for 2024

 For year-round mile-munching triathletes can't go wrong with a robust pair of road bike shoes.
 Here, Jack Sexty puts 11 pairs to the test

-If you’re putting in plenty of outdoor miles year-round and can only budget for one pair of cycling shoes, a road-specific pair will probably serve you better than triathlon bike shoes in most scenarios.
+If you’re putting in plenty of outdoor miles year-round and can only budget for one pair of cycling shoes, a pair of dedicated road bike shoes will probably serve you better than triathlon bike shoes in most scenarios.

-Those made to excel on climbs and in warm weather will have light, airy uppers with an emphasis on keeping the weight down, while shoes designed to hack British winters will have tougher, synthetic, sometimes even leather, uppers.
+Those made to excel on climbs and in warm weather will have light, airy uppers with an emphasis on keeping the weight down, while shoes designed to hack winter weather will have tougher, synthetic, sometimes even leather, uppers.

 Of course, for temperatures in single digits it’s extremely wise to add thermal overshoes on top to keep your feet toasty, no matter what type of shoe you go for.